Interested in using WordPress with GitHub?

 How to Simplify GitHub Theme and Plugin Deployments With WP Pusher

-At this point, we've covered most of the puzzle for integrating WordPress and GitHub.
-But what if you want to deploy your version-controlled themes and plugins from GitHub to your live WordPress site?
+At this point, we've covered a lot of ground.
+However, what if you want to deploy your version-controlled themes and plugins from GitHub to your live site?

-However, to make this process as simple as possible, you can use the freemium WP Pusher plugin.
-WP Pusher lets you deploy themes and plugins from GitHub just as easily as installing and updating themes and plugins from WordPress.org.
+However, if you’re looking to make things even easier, you can use the freemium WP Pusher plugin.
+WP Pusher lets you deploy themes and plugins from GitHub with ease.
+The process feels like installing and updating plugins from WordPress.org.

 WP Pusher is 100% free to deploy themes and plugins from public GitHub repositories.
 However, if you want to deploy from private repositories, you'll need one of the paid plans.
 These plans start at $99 for use on up to five sites and come with a 30-day money-back guarantee.

-If you want to see if it's right for you, you can test it for free by deploying from a public repository and then decide if you want to pay for the private repository support.
+If you want to see if it's right, you can test it for free.
+Try deploying from a public repository.
+From there, you can decide to pay for the private repository support.

 Here's a quick guide on how to use WP Pusher for GitHub WordPress theme and plugin deployments.